 21) Quercetin May Protects Your Eyes

-Retinal cells are found at the back of your eye and act as light receptors, playing an important role in setting the color, resolution, and brightness of your vision.
-Quercetin has a protective effect on retinal cells and increased their survival [98, 98, 99].
+Retinal cells found at the back of the eyes act as light receptors and play an important role in setting the color, resolution, and brightness of your vision.
+Quercetin had a protective effect on retinal cells and increased their survival [98, 98, 99].

 22) Quercetin May Protect Against Radiation